Best Practices for Billing Managers

 Act

-Update processes as needed based on root cause analysis and staff feedback.
+• Update processes as necessary based on root cause analysis and staff feedback.
+A highly effective method for root cause analysis is the Fishbone Diagram technique

-Optimize AveaOffice configuration based on your analytics and new scenarios that should be represented in Queues, Statuses and Issues.
+• Optimize the RCM (Revenue Cycle Management) configuration according to your analytics and to incorporate new scenarios that should be reflected in Queues, Statuses, and Issues.

 Analyze Forecasting/Cash